pszemraj/vid2cleantxt/README.md

     wrapt
     yake>=0.4.8

-If you encounter warnings/errors that mention ffmpeg, please download the latest version of FFMPEG from their website [here](https://www.ffmpeg.org/download.html) and ensure it is added to PATH.
+If you encounter warnings/errors that mention FFmpeg, please download the latest version of FFMPEG from their website [here](https://www.ffmpeg.org/download.html) and ensure it is added to PATH.

 ### My computer crashes once it starts running the wav2vec2 model

-Try passing a lower `--chunk-len <INT>` when calling `vid2cleantxt/transcribe.py`.
-Until you get to really small intervals (say &lt; 8 seconds) each audio chunk can be treated as approximately independent as they are different sentences.
+Try passing a lower `--chunk-len <INT>` when calling `vid2cleantxt/transcribe.py` until you get to minimal intervals (say &lt; 8 seconds).
+Each audio chunk can be treated as approximately independent as they are different sentences.

 YOu can also try a smaller wav2vec2 model, pass `-m facebook/wav2vec2-base-960h` in CLI or `model_id="facebook/wav2vec2-base-960h"` in python.

 ### The transcription is not perfect, and therefore I am mad

 Perfect transcripts are not always possible, especially when the audio is not clean.
-For example, the audio is recorded with a microphone that is not always perfectly tuned to the speaker can cause the model to have issues.
-Additionally, the default models are not trained on specific speakers and therefore the model will not be able to recognize the speaker / their accent.
+For example, audio recorded with a microphone that is not always perfectly tuned to the speaker can cause the model to have issues.
+Additionally, the default models are not trained on specific speakers, and therefore the model will not be able to recognize the speaker / their accent.

-Despite the small amount of errors, the model is still able to recognize the speaker and their accent and capture a vast majority of the text.
+Despite the small number of errors, the model can still recognize the speaker and their accent and capture a vast majority of the text.
 This should still save you a lot of time and effort.

 ### How can I improve the performance of the model from a word-error-rate perspective?

-> COMING SHORTLY: openai's [whisper](https://openai.com/blog/whisper/) model will be added soon, it is amazing for this application.
+> COMING SHORTLY: openai's [whisper](https://openai.com/blog/whisper/) model will be added soon; it is incredible for this application.

-The neural ASR model that transcribes the audio is typically the most important element to choose/tune.
-You can use **any wav2vec2 or wavLM model** from the [huggingface hub](https://huggingface.co/models?pipeline_tag=automatic-speech-recognition&sort=downloads), just pass the model ID string with `--model` in CLI and `model_id="my-cool-model"` in python.
+The neural ASR model that transcribes the audio is typically the most crucial element to choose/tune.
+You can use **any wav2vec2 or wavLM model** from the [huggingface hub](https://huggingface.co/models?pipeline_tag=automatic-speech-recognition&sort=downloads); pass the model ID string with `--model` in CLI and `model_id="my-cool-model"` in python.

-You can also train your own model, but that requires that you already have a transcription of that person's speech already.
-As you may find, manual transcription is a bit of a pain and therefore transcripts are rarely provided - hence this repo.
+You can also train your own model, but that requires you to have a transcription of that person's speech.
+As you may find, manual transcription is a bit of a pain; therefore, transcripts are rarely provided - hence this repo.
 If interested see [this notebook](https://github.com/huggingface/notebooks/blob/master/examples/speech_recognition.ipynb)

 ### Why use wav2vec2 instead of SpeechRecognition or other transcription methods?

-Google's SpeechRecognition (with the free API) requires optimization of three unknown parameters\*, which in my experience can vary widely among english as a second language speakers.
-With wav2vec2, the base model is pretrained, so a 'decent transcription' can be made without having to spend a bunch of time testing and optimizing parameters.
+Google's SpeechRecognition (with the free API) requires optimization of three unknown parameters\*, which in my experience, can vary widely among English as a second language speakers.
+With wav2vec2, the base model is pretrained, so a 'decent transcription' can be made without spending a lot of time testing and optimizing parameters.

-Also, because it's an API you can't train it even if you wanted to, you have to be online for functionally most of the script runtime, and then of course you have privacy concerns with sending data out of your machine.
+Also, because it's an API, you can't train it even if you wanted to, you have to be online for most of the script runtime functionally, and then, of course you have privacy concerns with sending data out of your machine.

-_`*` these statements reflect the assessment completed around project inception about early 2021._
+_`*` these statements reflect the assessment completed around project inception in early 2021._

 ### Errors